ccontrols/structured-types/README.md

 ## 3. Launch

-You can launch directly from the command-line or integrate in `package.json` by adding a script to launch the command line documentation tool.
+You can launch directly from the command-line ie `yarn run api-readme` or from your `package.json` file by adding a script to launch the command line documentation tool.

 ```json
 ...